Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Theoretical background

 Next, the non-relativistic limit is taken, with the perturbed \ac{FRW} metric

 where $a$ is the scale factor and $Φ$ corresponds to the Newtonian potential.
 This results in the Schrödinger equation

 where $Φ$ obeys the usual Poisson equation.

 Since the scalar particles are bosons with low velocities, most of the particles will be in the ground state.
-This enables the use of the mean field approximation, where $ψ$ in \cref{eq:schroedinger-phys} is interpreted as the single macroscopic wave function of a Bose-Einstein condensate with mass density
+This enables the use of the mean field approximation, where $ψ$ in \cref{eq:schroedinger-phys} is interpreted as the single macroscopic wave function of a Bose–Einstein condensate with mass density

 \Cref{eq:schroedinger-phys} and the Poisson equation can additionally be rewritten using the \q{comoving} quantities

 to yield the non-linear Schrödinger–Poisson system of equations:\footnote{ Due to its origin from the mean field approximation, the \q{Schrödinger equation} \cref{eq:fdm-schroedinger} is technically a Gross–Pitaevskii equation, and the system of \cref{eq:fdm-schroedinger,eq:fdm-poisson} is also known as the Gross–Pitaevskii–Poisson system of equations. }